-Large enterprises, with more than 1,500 employees, have extensive IT teams, often with very specialised skills, but they must support thousands (even tens of thousands) of users who may be working from literally anywhere in the world.
-These demands can be taxing for even the largest and most specialised IT teams, particularly when dealing with on-premises communications systems that provide limited support for remote working from home.
+Large enterprises (with more than 1,500 employees) have large IT teams, often with very specialized skills, but they must support thousands (even tens of thousands) of users who may be working from literally anywhere in the world.
+These demands can be taxing for even the largest and most specialized IT teams, particularly when dealing with on-premises communications systems that provide limited support for remote working from home.

-FIGHTING A GLOBAL PANDEMIC WITH AN ASSIST FROM RINGCENTRAL
+KEEPING EXPENSES LOW WITH AN ASSIST FROM RINGCENTRAL